publisha/publisha.github.io/pages/createyourownblog.md

 [![Here is the clone window.
 Paste into the top box.
 You can move the repository later.](/images/clonerepo.png)](/images/clonerepo.png)

-**Note**: Before you finish setting up, you should move the complete web site folder out of the `github` folder to your `Creative Cloud` folder or your Google Drive.
+**Note**: Before you finish setting up, you can move the complete web site folder out of the `github` folder to your `Creative Cloud` folder (do _not_ use Google Drive).
 That way, you can find it on any of the computers that you are signed into.
+If you are using your own computer then there is no need to move the site out of your own home>github folder.

 Close the Atom window and locate the github folder inside your Home folder.
-Now drag the folder called yoursite.github.io to a location on your _Google Drive_ or your _Creative Cloud_ space.
+Now drag the folder called yoursite.github.io to a location on your Creative Cloud folder.

 ### Configuring your site